balderdashy/sails/README.md

 ```

 > ##### Upgrading from an earlier version of Sails?
->
-> Available as of Node >=v7.9 and Sails >=v1.0, ES8's async/await enables dramatic improvements to the way developers build Node.js / Sails apps.
-It allows server-side JavaScript code to be written with the `await` keyword, instead of lower-level (and more fragile) flow control mechanisms like nested callbacks and promise chains.
-It lets developers breathe easier by removing the burden of painstaking, manual error handling after every database query.
-And best of all, it means **the end of "callback hell"**: the most common source of bugs and stability issues in real world Node.js / Sails applications.
->
-> If ES8 isn't for you, don't worry-- Node callbacks and promise chaining are still fully supported.
-But for most teams, the transition to `await` results in sizable gains in productivity, with fewer lines of code.
->
 > Upgrade guides for all major releases since 2013 are available on the Sails website under [**Upgrading**](http://sailsjs.com/upgrading).